mariaschett/ppltr/README.md

 ![ppltr](docs/logo/logo.svg?sanitize=true)

-# A PoPuLaToR for a PeePhoLe opTimizeR
+# A Populator for a Peephole optimizer

 ## Installation and Running